wolejnr/100-Days-of-Code-Journal/log2.md

 ### Day 53: November 5, 2018

 **Today's Progress**:
-* Completed chapter 1 of Manipulating Dataframes with pandas.
+* Completed chapter 1 of Manipulating Dataframes with pandas focused on Extracting and transforming data